onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 3.3 Participant Priming
 =======================

-When an automation composition is primed, the portion of the Automation Composition Type Definition and Common Property values for the participants of each participant type mentioned in the Automation Composition Definition are sent to the participants.
+When an automation composition definition is primed, the portion of the Automation Composition Type Definition and Common Property values for the participants of each participant type mentioned in the Automation Composition Definition are sent to the participants.
 Action: Invoke a REST API to prime acm type definitions and set values of common properties

 Test result:

-- Observe PARTICIPANT_UPDATE going from runtime to participant with acm type definitions and common property values for participant types
+- Observe PARTICIPANT_PRIME going from runtime to participant with acm type definitions and common property values for participant types
 - Observe that the acm type definitions and common property values for participant types are stored on ParticipantHandler
-- Observe PARTICIPANT_UPDATE_ACK going from runtime to participant
+- Observe PARTICIPANT_PRIME_ACK going from runtime to participant

 3.4 Participant DePriming
 =========================